Gerbs2193/pands-project/README.md

 The goal of the dataset is to classify the flowers into their respective types using the above variables.
 In this project, I use simple plots and calculations to explore the relationships between the measurements and gain insights about the flowers.

-By examining histograms, scatter plots, bar charts, violin plots, and correlation coefficients - it becomes possbile to identify patterns and understand how the measurements relate to each other.
-This project focuses on analysing the dataset without advanced machine learning techniques, making it accessible to beginners.
+By examining histograms, scatter plots, bar charts, violin plots and correlation coefficients - it becomes possible to identify patterns and understand how the measurements relate to each other.
+This project focuses on analysing the dataset without advanced machine learning techniques which - I found - makes it more accessible to beginners.

 Overall, the Iris dataset provides an opportunity to learn about data analysis and visualization by exploring the relationships between the flower measurements and their types.